romeufcrosa/apichallenge/README.md

 ### What is this?
 The idea is to collectively pool our coding resources in order to achieve the best performing API in whatever language you prefer.
 They will all run through a performance benchmarker and the results will be published.

+### Current Objective
+We're currently in the **first stage**, the objective is to benchmark GET Requests.
+Second stage will open up the challenge to POST/PUT.

 ### API Definition
 To maintain consistency (and fairness) here is the spec for the API